akhoshrozeh/multithreading-in-c/Part1/README.md

 	Makefile:
 		build:
-			compiles and builds both lab2_add.c and lab2_list.c with gcc
+			compiles and builds both add.c and list.c with gcc

 		tests:
-			runs tests.sh which runs many tests for both add and list programs and outputs them to lab2_add.csv and lab2_list.csv that will be used to make graphs
+			runs tests.sh which runs many tests for both add and list programs and outputs them to add.csv and list.csv that will be used to make graphs

 		graphs:
 			runs gnuplot command with supplied data reduction scripts (.gp) and creates .png files of the .csv data